Logging

 Serialization format

-• CBOR-based: recommended for maximum memory and bandwidth efficiency.
-Used by Spotflow Zephyr Module.
+• CBOR-based: recommended for memory and bandwidth efficiency.
+Used by Spotflow Zephyr and ESP-IDF modules.

-• JSON-based: recommended for maximum simplicity and interoperability between platforms.
+• JSON-based: recommended for simplicity and interoperability, especially for custom integrations over MQTT.

-The log messages follow the following JSON structure:
+Publish log messages to the ingest-json topic using the following JSON schema:

 {